 Public notification (now closed) - planning scheme amendments

-While public notification is now closed, the proposed amendments and explanatory material are still available below:
+While public notification is now closed, the public notification version of the proposed amendments and explanatory material are still available below:

 The purpose and general effect of the proposed amendments are as follows: